Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 /tmp/client/hdbinst --batch --hostname=${WORKSPACE_ID}
 ```

-Note that the client has been installed in `~/sap/hdbclient` by default because of the `--batch` flag.
+🤓 Note that the client has been installed in `~/sap/hdbclient` by default because of the `--batch` flag.

+🤓 Note as well the use of the `--hostname=${WORKSPACE_ID}` flag.
+The BAS dev space is getting another `hostname` after each restart, and setting this parameter during the installation ensures SAP HANA Client works properly.

 ![](resources/062_HANAClientInstall.png)

-## 7. Use the HANA Client user store to store DBAdmin credentials
+## 7. Use the SAP HANA user store for DBAdmin credentials

 Check and note the SQL endpoint of your SAP HANA database.